Shreyansh-Singh-code/graph_pathfinding_engine/README.md

 ---

+# Acknowledgements

+* OpenStreetMap contributors for the road network data.
+* Folium and Matplotlib for visualization support.

+---

-## License
+# License

-This project is released under the MIT License.
+This project is licensed under the **MIT License**.